-- 1.Life coach certification is not legally required in North Carolina — life coach certification is voluntary but recommended for credibility in this competitive market
+- 1.No license is required to become a certified life coach in North Carolina — certification is voluntary but recommended for credibility

 - 2.Life coaches in North Carolina earn an average of $50,928/yr, slightly below the $54,000 national average but with a favorable cost of living index of 97.8